astroess/AdminChatbot/README.md

 </ul>
 <h2>AdminChatBot (adminchatbot) Details</h2>
 <img src="images/AdminChatBot.jpg" title="admin chatbot"/>
 The main chatbot application uses wxWidgets as it's GUI framework.
 The main entry point of the application is ChatBotApp::OnInit() in chatgui.cpp.
+While at first glance this chatbot might look similar to CppND-Memory-Management-Chatbot, it is however very different.
+The intent of this chatbot is for Admin users who desire to make changes to the keywords/answers can do so easily using the application.
+Changes can also be made to the answers.json using another editor.